SystemsApproach/tcpcc/tcp_ip.rst

    TCP header format.

-The ``SrcPort`` and ``DstPort`` fields identify the source and destination ports, respectively, just as in UDP.
+The ``SrcPort`` and ``DstPort`` fields identify the source and destination ports, respectively.
 These two fields, plus the source and destination IP addresses, combine to uniquely identify each TCP connection.
-That is, TCP’s demux key is given by the 4-tuple
+All state needed to manage a TCP connection, including the congestion-related state introduced in later chapters, is bound to the 4-tuple.

 .. code:: c